 If your child is affected by an autism spectrum disorder, you may have discovered that he or she finds comfort in the predictable patterns of things that occur each day.
-For many autistic children, even small changes in their routine or environment can dramatically affect them.
+For many children with autism, even small changes in their routine or environment can dramatically affect them.
 Change can make them anxious, angry, fearful or distressed.

 As you journey through this lifelong process of learning how best to relate to your child and how to meet their individual needs, there are some tools that may help you manage the day-to-day challenges.